vineetrao06/VoiceAssistant/README.md

  - Lastly, you will need to make a config.py document which will contain all the api keys, passwords, and email contacts.
 The format should look something like this:

     ```python
+    #Find these api keys under your twitter developer account, and enter them in here:
     CONSUMER_KEY = 'your_twitter_api_keys'
     CONSUMER_SECRET = 'your_twitter_api_keys'
     ACCESS_KEY = 'your_twitter_api_keys'